sap-tutorials/Tutorials/tutorials/btp-app-kyma-prepare-btp/btp-app-kyma-prepare-btp.md

 ### You will learn
  - How to create an account for SAP BTP
  - How to assign entitlements
- - How to configure K... in your SAP BTP subaccount
+ - How to configure Kyma in your SAP BTP subaccount

 ---